Resources for Students

 Parents & Educators

 The library has a variety of parenting and teaching materials.
-They are located in the children’s department and cover a range of topics such as child-rearing, teaching aids, child psychology, and literacy.
+They are located in the Adult nonfiction department and cover a range of topics such as child-rearing, teaching aids, child psychology, and literacy.
 In addition, we have special collections which may be useful for classroom and home use, including our storytime and book club kits and world language section.
-See our menu of services for a quick look at all we have to offer!

 Classroom Cooperation & Outreach